-- Roads will not backup along Desert View Road.
+- The road will not backup along Desert View Road.

-- Fewer visitors mean Hermit Road can be opened to cars.
+- Fewer visitors means Hermit Road can be opened to cars in winter.

-- You won’t have to wait long to jump on a shuttle bus.
+- You won’t have to wait long to hop on a shuttle bus in Grand Canyon village.

 - Hiking will be far more pleasant with fewer people on the trails.

 - Photography will be much easier with spaces available at popular sunrise and sunset locations.